devPach6996/cse15l-lab-reports/lab-report2.md

   }
  ```
  * After fixing the bugs, I was able to solve the problem of not getting a new reversed array.
 Also, the order of assignment and the return value for the method was also changed, whcih helped me fix the program.
+# Part 3:
+* From week 2 and 3, I learned how professional programmers debug their programs and I also learned to write my own test, which sort of made my life very easier to     debug the code.
+Now, I don't have to run my program a thousand times to see what causes the error.